Bad3r/antidot-home/README.md

 ### Homebrew

+Not available.
+Use the original verison form [doron-cohen/antidot](https://github.com/doron-cohen/antidot):\

 ```shell
 brew install doron-cohen/tap/antidot
 ```

-Go to the [releases](https://github.com/doron-cohen/antidot/releases) section and grab the one that fits your OS.
+Go to the [releases](https://github.com/bad3r/antidot/releases) section and grab the one that fits your OS.

 After installing run `antidot update` to download the latest rules file and you're all set!